 Whippet Terrier Mix Temperament and Behavior

-Remember that since both the Whippet breed and the Terrier type have hunting backgrounds, your Whippet Terrier mix is going to likely have a higher prey drive.
+Your Whippet Terrier mix is going to likely have a higher prey drive.
 For this reason, he may not do well with other, smaller household pets like guinea pigs, rats, birds, or even cats.

 However, both the Whippet and Terrier groups are known to do well with children and in family settings.
 They are both intelligent and affectionate, and should make wonderful family companions.

 Early socialization and obedience training will help ensure he is a happy, healthy, well-rounded dog.
 One who can go with you everywhere without worry.

 One thing you should keep in mind, however, is that the Whippet especially is extremely fast.
 Since you are dealing with a crossbreed that has Whippet parentage, you should have a safely enclosed backyard with a fence that is at least five feet tall.